 Each of the trimesters will give you new challenges and a set of tasks to do.

-Read my stages of pregnancy article for a breakdown on what you should expect your baby to be doing, and what you expect your wife to be doing.
+Read my stages of pregnancy article to break down what you should expect your baby to be doing and what you expect your wife to be doing.

 It is always best to know what you are up against.

 If you are looking for info on what expectant fathers should know, this is a biggie; you need to know what your partner will need from a physical point of view.

 So many things.
 Honestly, so many!
 But, I have a small list of things below that helped my wife during pregnancy: